 There are programs to help people with limited resources pay for their drugs.
 These include "Extra Help" and State Pharmaceutical Assistance Programs.
+OR The "Extra Help" program helps people with limited resources pay for their drugs.
 Chapter 2, Section 7 tells more about these programs.
 If you qualify, enrolling in the program might lower your monthly plan premium.